DCC-EX/mkdocs-test/docs/index.md

     - Wifi access, with DCC-EX unique features, from the "Gold Standard" (Jimmy..TODO LINK) [Engine Driver](https://enginedriver.mstevetodd.com/) on Android, [ThrottleCard](https://throttlecard.com/) on iOS and a wide variety of other Apps.
 We can even show you how to build your own throttle.
     - The ability to run DCC and DC trains from the same throttle at the same time.
-    - The powerful but easy EXRAIL scripting language to configure and control accessories such as turnouts, signals, lights and sounds.
-It can also run trains automatically!
+    - The powerful but easy [EXRAIL](/products/ex-commandstation/exrail/1-exrail.md) scripting language to configure and control accessories such as turnouts, signals, lights, and sounds.
+It can also run trains automatically and animate your layout!
-    - Integration with [JMRI](https://www.jmri.org/) [iTrain](https://www.berros.eu/en/itrain/), [RocRail](https://wiki.rocrail.net/) if you prefer to run trains from your computer.
+    - Integration with [JMRI](https://www.jmri.org/), [iTrain](https://www.berros.eu/en/itrain/), and [RocRail](https://wiki.rocrail.net/) if you prefer to run trains from your computer.

     ---

     ![csb1](/_static/images/ex-csb1/csb1-small.png){ align=right}
-    The **EX-CommandStation Booster 1 Express**, otherwise known as a CSB1, can be purchased ready to run, complete with WiFi and power supply.
+    The [**EX-CommandStation Booster 1 Express**](/docs/products/ex-commandstation/1-ex-csb1.md), otherwise known as a CSB1, can be purchased ready to run, complete with WiFi and power supply.
 If you have a phone, you could be running your trains in less than 5 minutes, without a computer.
     <br>
     If you would like to buy one, [check out our sellers](/purchasing/01-official-sellers.md)
     <br>